cornevanstraten/searchandreplace/README.md

 CLI app that reads a file and replaces a specific word by another word.

+To run it, type the following command:

+`go run main.go text.txt file document`

+This will replace the word "file" in text.txt by the word "document."

-The purpose of this little project is to learn how to read and write files in Go.
+The purpose of this little project was learning how to read and write files in Go.